Hostile Work Environment—10 Things Bully Bosses Do to Cause Lawsuits

-Over and over managers, especially the bullying type of bosses, who are not close to HR think they know the law.
+Over and over managers, especially the bullying type of bosses who are not close to HR, think they know the law.
 But actually they don’t.
 For instance, the ADA changed dramatically as of January 1, 2009.
 The COBRA laws also changed dramatically.
 The Family Medical Leave Act (FMLA) is another very powerful tool that bosses and even H.R. people don't completely understand.

-So if you take the time to learn your workplace rights and master the laws that your boss doesn't understand, then YOU will be the one who is doing what defense attorneys say the managers should do.
+So if you take the time to learn your workplace rights and master the laws that your boss doesn't understand, then you will be the one who is doing what defense attorneys say the managers should do.
 It's you, and not your boss, that will be way ahead in the game.

 What happens when a bullying boss doesn't know the law?
 In that situation your attorney will be able to argue to the jury that the company should know the law.
-The company (meaning your boss) will be held to a high standard, which is why the company's own lawyers are saying “If you don't want to lose in court you need to learn the law.”
-Employers should be constantly keeping up on what the new laws are and how to apply them.
+The company (meaning your boss) will be held to a high standard, which is why the company's own lawyers are saying “If you don't want to lose in court, you need to learn the law.”
+Employers should constantly keep up on what the new laws are and how to apply them.
 This is not unfair, it’s just part of being an employer in America.